Symptoms, Causes, and Treatments of Sciatica

 When looking at sciatica, do not consider it as though it is a condition.
 Instead, view it as a symptom of another problem underlying the sciatic nerve.
 Studies show that the symptom could affect as many as 40 percent of people in their life.

 Most people confuse sciatica with back pain.
 However, the two conditions are different.
 In particular, sciatica stands out because it does not just affect the back.
 It affects the longest and widest nerve in the body.
 The nerve runs from the lower back, through the buttock, and down the legs to the end below the knee.

 The nerve helps with controlling different muscles in the lower legs.
 It also sends sensation to the feet, skin, and most of the lower leg parts.

 Sciatica’s main sign is a sudden shooting pain that can happen at any point on the sciatic nerve.
 That is, you could feel the pain from the lower back, through the buttock, to the legs and knees.

 The toes and feet have a tingling sensation

 The leg develops numbness

 The pain can be mild or severe.
 Some people may experience excruciating pain or a sharp, burning sensation.
-It gets worse when one sits for long.
+It gets worse when one sits for a long time.

 Sciatica symptoms can also appear in what feels like an electric shock.
 These get worse when you sneeze or cough.
 Typically, it affects just one side of the body.